Etoile (film): Production

-Release
+Release and Reception

-Etoile was distributed theatrically in Italy by Aristi Associati and released on 17 March 1989.
-The film was awarded the Critic's Award at the 1990 Fantasporto Film Festival in Portugal.
+Etoile was distributed theatrically in Italy by Aristi Associati and released on March 17 1989.

-Reception

-According to Italian critic and historian Roberto Curti, Etoile was "ravaged" by Italian critics.
+According to Italian critic and historian Roberto Curti, the film was "ravaged" by Italian critics.
 Maurizio Porro of Corriere della Sera stated the film appeared to resemble a remake of Dario Argento's Opera "without suspense".
 Porro commented that the film was "confused and not at all fascinating" declaring it Del Monte's worst film.

+However, the film was awarded the Critic's Award at the 1990 Fantasporto Film Festival in Portugal, and has since gained some recognition among Jennifer Connelly's fans, with many regarding it as a precursor to Darren Aronofsky’s Black Swan, while also bearing some similarities to films such as The Red Shoes, Suspiria, and The Phantom of the Opera.